elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/2-FAIR-vs-open-data.md

 **Reusable** - in Europe, to have full legal rights to use any source, a license has to be added to it.

 * R1.1: (Meta)data are released with a clear and accessible data usage license

----

-## Primary audience(s)

-* Students, researchers and PIs who would like an introduction to open data compared to FAIR
-* Onboarding data stewards
-* Not domain-specific, but suitable for all fields

-## Prerequisites

-* Have basic knowledge of the FAIR Principles

----

-## Learning outcomes

-After completing this section, learners should be able to:

-* Contrast FAIR and open data (beginner)
-* Know where to get more information/help about open science (beginner)
-* Describe the benefits and challenges of open science (intermediate)
-* Explain the challenges of making data open (intermediate)

-* Choose a suitable repository to make data open (expert)

----

 ## Summary of Tasks / Actions